 - Free android apps.

-- Good price: available here, see here for latest.
+- Good price: (For the latest prices and discounts, check here).
 Note: the Ecobee 2nd Gen actually tends to be cheaper than the 1st Gen.

 - Android app could use improvement.